artipie/management-api/README.md

 ## Artipie management API

 This library contains management API and dashboard for Artipie.
-REST API allows to
+REST API allows to:

 - create repositories
 - manage users